grimnebulin/conkeror-jquery/README.md

 - `$.script(attrs)`

-  Create a <script> element with the given attributes, if any.
+  Create a &lt;script&gt; element with the given attributes, if any.
   If no "type" attribute is explicitly provided, the type "text/javascript" is used.

   Example: